4 Ways to Use Reading Assessment Data to Inform Instruction

 Back-to-School Assessments with the Digital Reader

 The Digital Reader Assessment and Data Center is a vital resource that can help teachers assess students’ reading skills and monitor individual and class progress over time.
-The Assessment Kit contains three components:
+The Assessment Kit contains four components:

 1. Reading Assessment: Determine where to start instruction for each student by evaluating their reading accuracy, fluency, and comprehension.
 As the year progresses, additional progress monitoring assessments are available on select books throughout the Digital Reader library.